Diverse Metropolis: Benefits to date

 Creation of affordable housing zones

 The By-law for a Diverse Metropolis is closely connected with the evolution of the Master Plan.
-When the permitted residential density increases or a new “housing” component is authorized in an area, an affordable housing zone is added to the by-law.
-Two types of zones are possible (zones 1 and 2), depending on the scope of the change to the Master Plan.
-Zone 1 projects must include 10 per cent of affordable housing, while zone 2 projects must have 20 per cent of affordable housing.
+When the Master Plan is amended to increase residential density or to allow residential land uses in a given area, the by-law is amended to create one or several affordable housing zones.
+Two types of zones are possible (type 1 and type 2 zones), depending on the scale of the change to the Master Plan.
+Projects located in a type 1 zone must include affordable housing for the equivalent of 10% of the private residential floor area, while this requirement is 20% in a type 2 zone.

 Overview of the first two years of implementation